With You (Jessica Simpson song): Reception and impact

 The video was a great success in programs of music channels such as MTV's Total Request Live and MuchMusic.
 On January 20, 2004, it debuted on Total Request Live, where it was ranked No. 1 for sixteen days and was sent to retirement after serving fifty days on the countdown; the music video also ranked No. 1 on MuchMusic.
-It was nominated for two VMAs at the 2004 awards in the categories of Best Female Video and Best Pop Video, but lost both of them.
+It was nominated for two MTV Video Music Awards at the 2004 awards in the categories of Best Female Video and Best Pop Video, but lost both of them.
 She performed the song at the ceremony along with "Angels".
-The video was the fourth Most Played Clip on MTV for the week February 1, 2004.
-On VH1, the music video was the sixth Most Played Video by February 22, 2004.
+The video was the fourth most played clip on MTV for the week of February 1, 2004.
+On VH1, the music video was the sixth most played video by February 22, 2004.